pivotal/docs-tap/getting-started/about-consuming-services.md

 # About consuming services on Tanzu Application Platform

-As part of Tanzu Application Platform, you can work with backing services such as RabbitMQ, PostgreSQL, and MySQL amongst others.
+As part of Tanzu Application Platform, you can work with backing services such as RabbitMQ, PostgreSQL, and MySQL among others.
 Binding application workloads to service instances is the most common use of services.

 ## <a id="stk-concepts"></a> Key concepts